dartoos-dev/flutter_brand_palettes/README.md

 ### Material Design color classes

 These are classes whose names are the colors they represent, like "Grey".
 E.g:
-`Grey()` represents the primary grey color, equivalent to the cryptic `Colors.grey.shade500`; `Grey.light()` ≡ `Colors.grey.shade200`;
+`Grey()` represents the primary grey color, equivalent to the Flutter's cryptic `Colors.grey.shade500`; `Grey.light()` ≡ `Colors.grey.shade200`;
 `Grey.veryDark()` ≡ `Colors.grey.shade900`; and so on.

-For more details, check the [api reference](https://pub.dev/documentation/flutter_brand_palettes/latest/flutter_brand_palettes/flutter_brand_palettes-library.html).
+For more details: [api
+reference](https://pub.dev/documentation/flutter_brand_palettes/latest/flutter_brand_palettes/flutter_brand_palettes-library.html).

 ## Usage example